Interview with UGAS Alumni (Mr. Mam Amnot)

 The foreign students do not get much time to learn Japanese language along with their research.
 If there are more facilities so that the foreign students can communicate well in English, it will be very helpful for them.

 The University can think to broaden the perspective of learning English with compulsory curriculums.
 If the faculties and administrative authorities can communicate in English, it will be great.
-I am sure this will definitely attract more foreign students to come and study at Iwate University.
+I am sure this will definitely attract more foreign students to come and study at Iwate University. - Do you have any advice to the foreigners who are considering studying abroad in Japan?

 I am proud of Iwate UGAS.
 I recommend this University to all foreign students.
 The university has most of the facilities.
 I think if the students prepare themselves before coming to Japan it will be very helpful for them.
-I would suggest them to learn a little Japanese language before coming so that they can communicate well during their studies.
+I would suggest them to learn a little Japanese language before coming so that they can communicate well during their studies. - Please tell us about your current work in Cambodia.

 Currently I am the Secretary of State in the Ministry of Agriculture Forestry and Fisheries.
 I focus on improving the land area of Cambodia, improve the households, tackle the climate change calamities and try to support the farmers.
 I have 3 main motives; 1) Attending various job related meetings, conferences, 2) Meet people in the rural areas, listen and talk to them face to face, and 3) Come abroad; collaborating with international organizations like Food and Agriculture Organization of the United Nation (FAO), World Food Association (WFA) etc. to avail ideas for developmental implementation in my country.

 My boss always said “Try not to have Six legs in Office” meaning that you should not always sit on your desk but move around and do your job.
-I believe in these words and try to work hard.
+I believe in these words and try to work hard. - How did you get your current job?

 After finishing my PhD.
 I went back to my country; my dream came true.
-The Prime Minister of Cambodia offered me a position as his personal assistant, and gradually in 2013, I became the Secretary of State in the Ministry of Agriculture Forestry and Fisheries.
+The Prime Minister of Cambodia offered me a position as his personal assistant, and gradually in 2013, I became the Secretary of State in the Ministry of Agriculture Forestry and Fisheries. - Please tell us about your future goals.
+Also, if you have any advice for Iwate UGAS students, please share them with us.

 I have 2 sons who are 9 years old and are twins.
 My future goal is to make my sons “Better than Me”.
 I want to make a good platform for them, for the next generation and thus make a better future for them